singularityhub/sregistry/.github/CONTRIBUTING.md

 1. Bug fix PRs should be sent to both the master and development branches.
    Feature enhancements should only be submitted against the development branch.
 2. Follow the existing code style precedent.
-This does not need to be strictly defined as there are many thousands of lines of examples.
-Note the lack of tabs anywhere in the project, parentheses and spacing, documentation style, source code layout, variable scoping, and follow the project's standards.
+We use black for linting, and you can install it `pip install black` and then run `make lint` to format the code.
+   This will be tested.
 3. Test your PR locally, and provide the steps necessary to test for the reviewers.
 4. The project's default copyright and header have been included in any new